ranijames/Enrichment-analysis/README.md

 # Existing workflow

 The existing workflow is depicted in Fig1.
-The current pipeline directly fetches data from UniDB and operates on disease cohort (ROPAD PD cohort ca. 3300 patients).
+The current pipeline directly fetches data from the database and operates on disease cohort (ROPAD PD cohort ca. 3300 patients).
 Two control groups are used;

 - Restricted cohort
 -   (based on age, affected status, country, exclusion of analysis types and including certain analysis types)